 For the same reason, masonry walls are more effective at blocking road sounds than even the best wooden fences.
-Berms (walls of earth) also make for great noise barriers if you can build them so that they are high enough (which takes a lot of earth).
+Walls of earth (called "berms") also make for great noise barriers if you can build them so that they are high enough, which can take a lot of soil.

-It is easiest to apply mass-loaded vinyl when a fence is in the process of being built, rather than retroactively.
+It is easiest to apply mass-loaded vinyl when a fence is in the process of being built, rather than after it's erected.
 The latter is certainly possible, but it means removing fence panels and then reattaching them later.

 Installing mass-loaded vinyl is simple enough once you understand the basic components of a wooden fence.
 The posts and the rails form the frame of the structure.
-It is to this frame that you staple the mass-loaded vinyl.
-Overlap the sheets to compose as solid a barrier as possible, then caulk any seams with acoustical caulk.
-Lastly, attach the wooden panels to each side of the fence (the mass-loaded vinyl is sandwiched in-between).
+The mass-loaded vinyl is then stapled onto the frame.
+Overlap the sheets to compose as solid a barrier as possible, and then caulk any seams with acoustical caulk.
+Lastly, attach the wooden panels to each side of the fence (the mass-loaded vinyl is sandwiched between panels).

-Whichever material you construct it with, your noise-barrier fence will bear the brunt of the load in keeping your yard quieter.
-But it need not do all of the work.
-Enlist the support of whatever complementary features you can find.
+Whichever material you choose, your noise-barrier fence will bear the brunt of the load in keeping your home quieter.
+But other things can work along with your fence.
+Two examples are:

 - Plant material